John played 38 times scoring 4 goals for the club.

 Hugh missed the whole of the 1897/98 season.
 He made his comeback in a friendly on the 26th September 1898 at home to Gravesend.
 He did not score as he was still rusty after his lengthy “holiday.”
 The Luton Times noted that he “had not yet forgotten how to play “futba.”
 He played three first team games in the Second Division and two in the United League without scoring.
 He got one goal in three F.A.
 Cup games.
 He played in many reserve and friendlies that season but retired at the end of the season.
 His last reported game was on the 4th March 1899 in a 4 1 defeat at Burslem Port Vale.

 After giving up football Hugh turned to the manufacture of hats.
-The advert, left, is from the Luton Times of the 13th April 1905
+The advert, above, is from the Luton Times of the 13th April 1905

-The clip, left, from the Luton News of August 1905, shows that Hugh was not forgotten and was used as the benchmark for assessing a forward.
+The clip, above, from the Luton News of August 1905, shows that Hugh was not forgotten and was used as the benchmark for assessing a forward.

 If further proof were required of the great affection in which Gally was held by the Luton public, the appeal, left, appeared in the Luton Times of 20th November 1908

-The clip, left, from the Annual General Meeting in July 1909 reveals the amount raised.
+The clip, above, from the Annual General Meeting in July 1909 reveals the amount raised.

 The 1911 census reveals Hugh live at 16 Mill Street with wife, son Alfred aged 11 and Madge aged 9.
 A third child, Harold, died in early 1909.

-Hugh death was reported widely and the clip, left, is from the Yorkshire Post of 3rd March 1930.
+Hugh death was reported widely and the clip, below, is from the Yorkshire Post of 3rd March 1930.

 Hugh Galbraith is one of the greats of the club yet, like many of this era, has not received the applause he deserves.
 His goal scoring record ranks with any in the clubs’ history.
 He is the first of many truly great forwards the club has had since 1885.